The maximum of branching Brownian motion in $\mathbb{R}^d$: Introduction

 In more detail: fix $L$ large enough (possibly dependent on $y$, which throughout this sketch is considered a fixed parameter).
-In the first step of the proof, see Theorem~\ref{thm:outside_window}, we show that the only particles in $\cN_L$ that will produce a descendant with $R_t^{(v)}\geq m_t+y$ have $R_t^{(v)}\in I_L^\win$; the proof uses the Bessel density, together with a-priori barrier estimates for the Bessel process, which are developed in Section \ref{sec:window}.
-As a result of Theorem~\ref{thm:outside_window} and the Markov property, it will suffice to consider particles that start (at time $0$) in $I_L^{\win}$; thus, the rational factor in the Girsanov transform from Bessel to Brownian motion (i.e., $W_0^{-\alpha_d}$ in~\eqref{eq.girsanov}) may be uniformly approximated by $\sqrt{2}L^{-\alpha_d}$.
-We note that the one dimensional case has no need for this technical step, due to the shift invariance of Brownian motion.
+In the first step of the proof, see Theorem~\ref{thm:outside_window}, we show that the only particles in $\cN_L$ that will produce a descendant $v \in \cN_t$ with $R_t^{(v)}\geq m_t+y$ are those in $I_L^{\win}$; the proof uses the Bessel density, together with a-priori barrier estimates for the Bessel process, which are developed in Section \ref{sec:window}.
+As a result of Theorem~\ref{thm:outside_window} and the Markov property, it will suffice to consider particles that start (at time $0$) in $I_L^{\win}$.
+This reduction allows us to control the rational factor in the Girsanov transform from Bessel to one-dimensional Brownian motion (i.e., $W_0^{-\alpha_d}$ in~\eqref{eq.girsanov}), which may now be uniformly approximated by $\sqrt{2}L^{-\alpha_d}$.
+We note that the one dimensional case has no need for this technical step, for several reasons.
+First, there is no Girsanov factor to consider, and the (spatial) shift invariance of Brownian motion makes the ensuing barrier estimates in the following steps simpler to perform without the need to localize the starting point.
+Further, in dimension $d= 1$, a simple union bound shows that with high probability, for $L$ large and for \textit{all} $v\in\cN_L $ we have $R_L^{(v)}\ll \sqrt{2}L$, and therefore all particles stay below the linear barrier at time $L$.